kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 }
 ```

-This compiled on Windows platform with WSL into following bytecode
+I use Windows Subsystem for Linux, which allows me to run Linux binaries on Windows.
+This code compiles with GCC on Windows platform with WSL into following bytecode

 ```
 $ hexdump -C | head